Concordium/concordium.github.io/source/shared/smart-contracts/references/host-fns.rst

 .. function:: state_iterator_key_size(iterator) -> i32

-   Get the length of the key that the irator is currently pointing at.
+   Get the length of the key that the iterator is currently pointing at.

    :param i64 iterator: An iterator identifier, as returned by |state_iterate_prefix|_.
    :return: ``2^64 - `` if the iterator does not exist.
 Otherwise, it returns the